 With just two days of intensive training, the environmental groups create cinema-quality short films which are screened during EFFA, providing exposure to highly-relevant audiences which the participating groups wouldn’t otherwise have the means or resources to reach.

-Read on to find out more about the 2018 participants, and to watch their short films.
+Read on to find out more about the 2019 Community Storytelling Project participants.

 These participants' short films will screen alongside feature films at EFFA 2019.
 Stay tuned for more.

 3000acres is a Melbourne-based not-for-profit on a mission to help more people grow more food in more places.
 3000acres works with councils, statutory bodies and communities to expand urban agriculture and build healthier, more resilient communities through food.

 Australian Parents for Climate Action (or AP4CA) is the voice for all parents, grandparents and carers of children in the climate emergency.
 Together, they are advocating for emergency-scale action from all levels of government and business to safeguard our kids’ futures.

 AUSTRALIAN POLLINATOR ALLIANCE